Weekly Review: Preferred Stock CEFs

 Depending on market conditions one could argue that the group of funds presented here is undervalued as a whole, some of them being better than others respectively.

-Before jumping gun and attempting to be 'the early bird' in any Preferred Stock CEF, we want to see further strength by the related indices, or a upswing in the NAV.
+Before jumping gun and attempting to be 'the early bird' in any Preferred Stock CEF, we want to see further strength by the related indices, or an upswing in the NAV.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.